Ice World: Demise

 Eventually Main Events stopped promoting boxing events at Ice World, and the loss of the Devils to South Mountain Arena also hurt the revenue stream.
 The arena would close before the decade was out.

 Shortly after Ice World closed its doors for good, the building was leased by Supermarkets General Corporation, which decided to convert the facility into retail space and reopened it as a Rickel Home Center.
 The store remained open through 1997, when it and the rest of the Rickel chain was liquidated after a bankruptcy filing.

 After Rickel closed, the former Ice World became home to two clothing stores.
 The first was a concept store devised by off-price retailer Filene's Basement called Aisle 3, which opened in 1999 and was notable for only doing business on weekends while the rest of the week was spent stocking the store with merchandise.
-The idea failed and within a year, Filene's Basement ended the experiment and liquidated all of the stores.
-Today the former Ice World is occupied by another off-price retailer, the discount fashion warehouse chain Forman Mills.
+The idea failed and in 2000, Value City bought Filene's Basement and liquidated all of the stores.

+After Aisle 3 went out of business, the former Ice World reopened as a Forman Mills warehouse store.
+It remained in that location until May of 2005, when the store's lease was cancelled.